-Platelet Rich Plasma (PRP) and Platelet Rich Fibrin (PRF)
+About Platelet Rich Fibrin (PRF)

-Immediately following a tooth extraction or the debridement of a cavitation site, a healing process begins that affects the eventual bone volume and architecture of the surgical sight.
+Immediately after a tooth extraction or the debridement of a cavitation site, a healing process begins that affects the eventual bone volume and architecture of the surgical site.
 Satisfactory and timely healing are essential to obtain ideal functional reconstruction.

-- Collect blood using a red top 10ml vacutainer collection tube for PRF and orange top 10ml vacutainer blood collection tube for PRP.
+- Collect blood using a red top 10ml vacutainer collection tube for PRF and an orange top 10ml vacutainer blood collection tube for PRP.

 PRP: Using a sterile 3ml syringe with a 21-gauge needle, draw off the top clear, yellow liquid which contains the concentrated platelets or the liquid growth factors that will be used in the surgical site or mixed with autogenous bone grafting material.